-Green Instant Snow – Since everything else is green on St. Patrick’s Day, why shouldn’t the snow be green, too?
-You’ll need some Instant Snow powder, a few plastic cups, green food coloring and a stirring stick.
-Place 20-30 drops of green food coloring in an empty cup and add about a tablespoon (about 10 grams) of dry Insta-Snow powder to the cup.
-Use a stirring stick to mix the powder.
+Since everything else is green on St. Patrick’s Day, why shouldn’t the snow be green, too?
+With Leprechaun Insta-Snow, it will go from a white powder to a green snow pile in seconds!
+If you don’t have Leprechaun, snow, use regular Insta Snow powder!
+Place 20-30 drops of green food coloring in an empty cup and add about one tablespoon (about 10 grams) of dry Insta-Snow powder to the cup.
+Use a stirring stick to mix the powder and food coloring.
 The polymer will absorb the green food coloring, but it won’t fluff up.
 Add a few more tablespoons of the dry, white Insta-Snow powder to the green powder and continue to mix.
 Keep mixing in the dry Insta-Snow until you get the green color you want.
 When you’re ready to make green snow, place one teaspoon of dry, green Insta-Snow into a clean cup and add about 2 ounces (60 mL) of water.
 The erupting green snow will be a huge hit!

 The beads are Color Changing UV beads (also known as Energy Beads).
-While you’re indoors, the beads remain white, but when you step outside into the sunlight, the beads change color.
+While you’re indoors, the beads remain white, but when you step outside into the sunlight the beads will change color.
 The beads contain a special UV sensitive pigment that changes color when it’s exposed to sunlight.
 The beads will change back to their original white color when you come back indoors.
-Given your creativity, you’ll be able to weave the magic tale.
+Use your creativity to weave a magical Irish legend that explains the power of the beads.

-How to Make Gold Pennies – When times are tough, even Leprechauns feel the pinch.
+When times are tough, even Leprechauns feel the pinch.
 What if that pot of gold was actually a handful of pennies?
 Not to worry… here’s a way to make gold pennies.
-(This is a chemistry activity that requires strong adult supervision and some chemical know-how.
+(This is a chemistry activity that requires strong adult supervision and some chemical know-how.)

-Leprechaun Eggs – Ever seen a Leprechaun egg?
+Ever seen a Leprechaun egg?
 Neither have we… but if they laid eggs, they might be magical in their ability to vanish!
 You’ll need some of our Jelly Marbles and some green food coloring.
 Jelly Marbles start out looking like BBs but grow to the size of big marbles when you add water.
 Place a teaspoon of Jelly Marbles into a bowl of water (1-2 liters) dyed with green food coloring.
-You’ll need to allow them to soak for at least 3 hours – overnight is even better.
+Allow them to soak for at least 3 hours – overnight is even better.
 Once your Jelly Marbles have been in the water long enough they will have grown to an astonishing new size!
 And… they might look just like the kind of eggs a Leprechaun would lay!